Campaigns of 1796 of the French Revolutionary Wars: Italy

-During July and August, Austria sent a fresh army into Italy under Dagobert Wurmser.
+During July and August, Austria sent a fresh army into Italy under Wurmser.
 Wurmser attacked toward Mantua along the east side of Lake Garda, sending Peter Quasdanovich down the west side in an effort to envelop Bonaparte.
-Bonaparte exploited the Austrian mistake of dividing their forces to defeat them in detail, but in so doing, he abandoned the siege of Mantua, which held out for another six months (Carl von Clauswitz mentioned in On War that the siege might have been able to be kept up if Bonaparte had circumvallated the city).
-Quasdanovich was overcome at Lonato on 3 August and Wurmser at Castiglione on 5 August.
+Bonaparte exploited the Austrian mistake of dividing their forces to defeat them in detail, but in so doing, he abandoned the siege of Mantua, which held out for another six months.
+(Carl von Clausewitz mentioned in On War that the siege might have been kept up if Bonaparte had circumvallated the city.)
+The French defeated Quasdanovich at Lonato on 3 August and Wurmser at Castiglione on 5 August.
 Wurmser retreated to the Tyrol, and Bonaparte resumed the siege.

 In September, Bonaparte marched north against Trento in Tyrol, but Wurmser had already marched toward Mantua by the Brenta River valley, leaving Paul Davidovich's force to hold off the French.
 Bonaparte overran the holding force at the Battle of Rovereto.
 Then he followed Wurmser down the Brenta valley, to fall upon and defeat the Austrians at the Battle of Bassano on 8 September.
 Wurmser elected to march for Mantua with a large portion of his surviving troops.
 The Austrians evaded Bonaparte's attempts to intercept them but were driven into the city after a pitched battle on 15 September.
 This left nearly 30,000 Austrians trapped in the fortress.
 This number rapidly diminished due to disease, combat losses, and hunger.